kanthgithub/ElasticDataQuery/README.md

 Full-Text query to be performed to analyse text Data and generate analytics based on text match and timestamps

-Tech-Stack:
+# Tech-Stack:

-JDK-8 for core programming
+- JDK-8 for core programming

-Spring-Boot for Service/Repository management and interaction with Elastic-Engine
+- Spring-Boot for Service/Repository management and interaction with Elastic-Engine

-Spring-elastic-data manages all dependencies with Elastic-Search Component
+- Spring-elastic-data manages all dependencies with Elastic-Search Component

-Mockito and Junit for Unit-Testing
+- Mockito and Junit for Unit-Testing

-Embedded-Elastic-Search for Integration Testing
+- Embedded-Elastic-Search for Integration Testing

-Swagger to generate documentation for Service-Endpoint and Request/Response Details
+- Swagger to generate documentation for Service-Endpoint and Request/Response Details

-Functional Flow:
+# Functional Flow:

+- Provides an API endpoint: http://localhost:<port>/isStringValid?string={string}
+- The caller can only send a string of up to 40 characters
+- The API shall return a json in this format: ​{“response”: “true|false”}
+    - If the string appears more than 5 times in the last 24 hours, return​ {“response”: “false”}
+    - Else return ​{“response”: “true”}

 Technical Flow: